uktrade/data-store-service/README.md

-# Data store service
+# Data Store Service

-The data store service aims to store data from external sources that changes infrequently.
+The Data Store Service stores data that changes infrequently.
+It takes data from:

-This data is then pushed to data workspaces for analysts to use.
+- A variety of external sources that expose data via HTTP
+- CSV upload through a web interface

+The data is then exposed via a HAWK authenticated API that is used by

+- External clients
+- A data-flow pipeline, DSSGenericPipeline, that ingests the data into Data Workspace

 ## Integration with data-flow and Data Workspace's datasets database